To Gush or not to Gush

 Blue Bubble

 Strökkur is considered to be the Great Geysir’s little brother.
 Strökkur eruptions are frequent and occur around every 15 minutes.
 The photo challenge is to either capture the blue bubble which occurs just before eruption or to capture the full height of a large eruption.
 Strökkur eruptions are very brief, lasting just a second or so.
-The scene just after eruption is just a misty veil of steam.
+The scene just after the eruption is just a misty veil of steam.
 Camera settings to capture and freeze the movement are usually very fast shutter speeds of at least 1/125, but sometimes I have experimented with slower shutters to achieve slightly more original shots.

 Photo tips